bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 ### Back-references

-Back-references are items in Regex equivalent to text matched by an earlier pattern within the same expression.
-We notate a Back-reference with a backslash ("\") followed by a number representing which Sub-expression we're referencing.
+Back-references are items in Regex equivalent to an earlier pattern within the same expression.
+We notate a Back-reference with a backslash followed by a number representing which Sub-expression we're referencing (\\1).
 Are we using any Back-references in our Date Regex? :eyes:

 /^([1-2][0-9]|3[0-1]|0?[1-9])([-\.\/ ])(1[0-2]|0?[1-9])(\2)([\d]{4}|[\d]{2})$/